Effective Organization for Nonfiction Book

 Example

-Compare the original chapter and subheadings order to the edited chapter and subheadings order in a how-to book:
+Compare the original chapter and subheading order to the revised order in a how-to book:

 The edited order took both a thematic and progressive approach.